-- 5.1 Authorised Corporate Director
+5.1 Authorised Corporate Director

-- 5.1.1 The Authorised Corporate Director of the Company is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
+- 5.1.1 The authorised corporate director of the Company is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
 The ACD was incorporated on 30 July 1985 (Registered Company No 1934644).
-The ACD is authorised by the FCA to manage alternative investment funds and has been appointed as the AIFM of the Company.

-- 5.1.2 Registered Office and Head Office:
+The ACD is authorised by the FCA to manage a UK UCITS Scheme. - 5.1.2 Registered Office and Head Office:

-Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP
+Exchange Building St John's Street Chichester West Sussex PO19 1UP

-Share Capital: Issued and paid up £50,000 Ordinary shares of £1 each.
+Share Capital: Issued and paid up £50,000 ordinary shares of £1 each.